 UNITED AIRLINES

-Merging 8+ apps and 30+ tools into one central experience for flight attendants
+Merging 30+ tools into one central experience for flight attendants

 DETAILS